When a loved one dies…

 We can advise you on the responsibilities to help you decide who should take on the role.
 We can help you continue in the role with our legal advice so that you don’t put a foot wrong, or we can take on the administration for you.

 There may or may not be a need to apply to the court for a grant in order to finalise the distribution of a deceased estate.
-When there is a will this is called a ‘probate’.
-When there is no will this is called ‘letters of administration’.
+When there is a will this is called a ‘Probate’.
+When there is no will this is called ‘Letters of Administration on Intestacy’.

 Working out whether or not you need a grant is important.
 The easiest way to determine this is to give us a call.
 We’ll have a complimentary discussion of your situation and advise you on whether you need to apply.